 - Universal Orange Oil Cleaner: if your cupboards are very dirty, spray this cleaner and leave them alone for ten minutes; after this procedure, simply wipe with a warm, damp cloth.

-This well-known manufacturer and distributor of kitchen cabinets has also collected a lot of tips for cleaning furniture on its website.
+This well-known manufacturer and distributor of kitchen cabinets have also collected a lot of tips for cleaning furniture on its website.
 These are included in the Homeowner’s Care and Cleaning Guide.

 - Often you will have enough clean cotton cloth or napkin for most surfaces.
 Just wet it in warm water and wipe the dirty surface.
 If you do wet cleaning regularly, the fat will simply not build up in time.